 Saint Petersburg Admiralteysky Canal Embankment, 2

-The lecture will be held in English with translation into Russian.
+The lecture was held in English with translation into Russian.

 About the lecturer

 Gillian Moore is Music Director and Curator of the Southbank Centre’s Classical and Contemporary Music program in London.
 Throughout her career, she collaborated with many renowned composers of our time, and has commissioned works from them.
 Gillian Moore was awarded an MBE for services to British music in 1994 and CBE in 2018.

 Gillian Moore was born in Glasgow and has devoted more than 35 years to the popularization of contemporary classical music among wide audiences.
 From 1998 to 2006, as Artistic Director of the London Sinfonietta, she developed an approach to making classical music accessible and in demand and took an active part in discussions and projects aimed at solving the problem of gender inequality.

 About the moderator

 Alexander Malich is a Russian TV presenter and producer.
 He is General Producer of the ‘Theater New Stage’ at the A.S.
 Pushkin Russian State Academic Drama Theater, and the host of the YouTube channel 'Hot Culture / Haute Culture'.
 Malich currently manages projects for TV channels 78, Russia-Culture and Medici TV and has also worked with Rox Radio Station and Neva FM.